-Based upon the foregoing, it is the decision of the Commission that you are not disqualified from handling civil matters involving the County Council because that governmental body has their own attorney who is not affiliated with the prosecutor's office.
-However, since the prosecutor's office is statutorily supposed to represent the County Council, you should fully disclose the nature of the relationship and follow the tenets of West Virginia Trial Court Rule 17 where applicable.
+Based upon the foregoing, it is the decision of the Commission that you are disqualified from handling cases in which you previously served as a guardian ad litem.
+However, you are not disqualified from cases involving the attorneys renting your former office space.
+The Commission is of the opinion that you should fully disclose the nature of the relationship with the attorneys and follow the tenets of West Virginia Trial Court Rule 17 where applicable for the next six months.